wildthink/fdb/README.md

 }
 ```

-Add your own Commands to the project remembering to them to the `ShellCommands` dictionary in `ShellCommands.swift` .
+Add your own Commands to the project remembering to add them to the `ShellCommands` dictionary in `ShellCommands.swift` .

 ```swift
 let ShellCommands: [String:ParsableCommand.Type] = [